Live Behavior Lab · Big Five Personality Snapshot

 Acquiescence bias

 Some people tend to agree with statements regardless of content; others tend to disagree.
-The reverse-keyed items in the BFI-10 partly control for this.
+The reverse-keyed items in this set partly control for this.
 Consistent acquiescence shows up as scoring near the midpoint on every trait — which is also what truly average personality looks like, making the two indistinguishable from any single test.

 Forced-choice limits of Likert scales

 A 5-point scale is coarser than personality often is.
-"I see myself as outgoing" is true in some contexts and not others.
+"I am outgoing" is true in some contexts and not others.
 Likert scales force you to pick a single point that summarizes across contexts.
 The forced-choice property is what makes the test work, but it loses nuance you might otherwise communicate.

 The Cognitive Bias Susceptibility tool measures decision-related biases that interact with personality in well-documented ways.
 High Neuroticism amplifies loss aversion; low Conscientiousness correlates with present bias; low Agreeableness correlates with overconfidence.
 The two tools complement each other.